-All credits if any remains on the original contributor only.
-We have covered all basics around Machine Learning.
+All credits if any remain on the original contributor only.
+We have covered all basics of machine Learning.
 Machine Learning is all about data, computing power and algorithms to look for information.
 In the previous post, we covered Generative Adversarial Networks.
 A family of artificial neural networks.

 Books + Other readings Referred

 - Research through open internet, news portals, white papers and imparted knowledge via live conferences & lectures.

 - Lab and hands-on experience of @AILabPage (Self-taught learners group) members.